Ver. 16.0

 [2] Ahituv, Gogel, Kang, Dobbs-Allsop, Davies1991, Hoftijzer and

 Jongeling, Naveh, Renz, Donner and Röllig, Gibson 1971.
-For the
+An

-vocalization of these epigraphs see Richter 1999
+1987.
+For the vocalization of these epigraphs see Richter 1999

 with the usual caviats.